 Since the economic downturn, however, high school counseling departments have suffered under the budget ax, with a 1-to-500 ratio of students to guidance counselors not unusual, Hull said.
-"This is a call to action to invest in our counselors, so we can get more critically," said the graduate out of the investment in our students.'
+"This is a call to action to invest in our counselors, so we can get more out of the investment in our students."